fermi-estimation

 - AWS small instance: ~$10–50/month

-False precision: Reporting "42,381 tokens" when the estimate is order-of-magnitude.
+- False precision: Reporting "42,381 tokens" for an order-of-magnitude estimate.
 Use round numbers.

-Forgetting to check units: If units don't cancel correctly, the decomposition is wrong.
+- Forgetting units: If they don't cancel, the decomposition is wrong.

-Treating the estimate as the answer: A Fermi estimate is a starting point and a sanity check, not a substitute for measurement when measurement is possible and the decision warrants it.
+- Treating estimate as answer: Starting point and sanity check, not a substitute for measurement when measurement is warranted.

-Refusing to estimate: "I don't have enough data" is rarely the right answer when a decision needs to be made.
+- Refusing to estimate: "I don't have enough data" is rarely right when a decision needs to be made.
 Decompose what you can; flag what you can't.

 Thinking Triggers

-- "What does this quantity equal, as a product of things I can estimate?"
+- "What does this equal as a product of things I can estimate?"

 - "Which single factor, if wrong by 10×, changes my conclusion?"

-- "What reference point can I use to sanity-check this?"
+- "What reference point can I sanity-check against?"

 Example: Token Budget for an Agent Pipeline